cnick1/MAE-143B-Spring-2025/README.md

 Now we can use `step` to simulate and then plot the response of the car for different values of $K_P$.
 We expect that all of the responses are exponentials.
 Here is what I get for various different gains:

 ![alt text](Session2/problem1b.png)

 Remember that this is a feedback control problem where we are trying to track the reference $r(t) = 1$ m/s.
 How well does p-control work for this problem?

+*The proportional controller fails to get the car speed to match the one m/s input that we applied to the reference $r(t)$.
+As we increase the gain, we get closer, but we never quite get there.
+On the right, we see that as expected, as we increase the gain, we step harder and harder on the gas, but still we end up having a steady-state error due to not reaching the desired speed.
+Proportional control is not the right choice of controller for this system.*

 ### Part c) PI-Control
 Create a PI-controller with, say, $K_P=10$ and $K_I=5$: